Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: The Heckenberger--Kolb Calculi for the Irreducible Quantum Flag Manifolds

+(We note that since $k$ is by definition an integer, the rational number $M/(A^{-1})_{xx}$ is necessarily an integer, as can be confirmed by direct investigation.
+See Table~\ref{table:CQFMsEk} of Appendix~\ref{app:B} for explicit values.)
 It remains to show that $k > 0$.
-Indeed, each entry of the matrix $(A^{-1})_{ss}$ is a positive rational number (see, for example, \cite[Table~2]{VinbergOnishchik} for an explicit presentation of the values).
-Thus, for every irreducible quantum flag manifold $\OO_q(G/L_S)$, the scalar $k$, which is necessarily an integer, must be an element of $\mathbb{N}$. \end{proof}
+Indeed, each entry of the matrix $(A^{-1})_{xx}$ is a positive rational number (see, for example, \cite[Table~2]{VinbergOnishchik} for an explicit presentation of the values).
+Thus, for every irreducible quantum flag manifold $\OO_q(G/L_S)$, the scalar $k$ must be an element of $\mathbb{Z}_{>0}$. \end{proof}